-The optimal tilt cylinder position is achieved when the cutterbar guards are slightly tilted back when the tilt cylinder is retracted.
+The optimal tilt cylinder position is achieved when the cutterbar guards are parallel to the ground when the tilt cylinder is retracted.
 This allows safe operation in steep terrain while allowing you to tilt the header forward as needed for operation on flat terrain.